 Drought prevention and mitigation

-The leptitox alternative food security model is implemented by technical support of Deccan Development Society in more than 1200 acres providing household food security.
+The resurge alternative food supplement security model is implemented by technical support of Deccan Development Society in more than 1200 acres providing household food security.

 Influencing policy to prevent flood and water-logging in the Gangetic region of Bihar.

 Promotes social regulation of water resources.

 CWS is a member of the South Asia Alliance for Poverty Eradication an alliance of South Asian voluntary organizations campaigning with European Union, multi-lateral and bi-lateral aid agencies to focus attention on 400 million poor in the region and to step up efforts to eradicate poverty.
 It works in close alliance with like-minded European NGOs.
 It dialogues with international civil society organizations to develop a pro-people agenda to inform the current debates at the WTO.

 CWS partners are involved in preparing bio-diversity registers as a first step towards ensuring community control over bio-diversity.
 Participation in the World Social Forum and Asian Social Forum has helped to strengthen the various networks promoted by CWS in the five states of its work.